Bolls-Bible/bain/docs/VPS_INSTANCE_SETUP.md

-## VPS Instance Setup for dev.bolls.life with Podman Quadlets
+## VPS Instance Setup for bolls.life with Podman Quadlets

 ### 1. Install Podman on the VPS